AdobeDocs/analytics.en/help/implement/vars/plugins/getpageloadtime.md

 ### 3.0 (December 6, 2022)

 * Complete rewrite of plugin to make it solution-agnostic.
-For instance, this is now compatible with the Adobe Experience Platform Web SDK
+For instance, this is now compatible with the Adobe Experience Platform Web SDK.
 * Creates the `_pltPreviousPage` and `_pltLoadTime` variables in the window object (rather than in the AppMeasurement s object)
 * Removes the need for the s_pltp cookie - everything is now stored in only the s_plt cookie
 * Includes the getVersion function to help with troubleshooting